miguelibero/darmok/README.md

 * [utfcpp](https://github.com/nemtrif/utfcpp) for unicode string encoding

 planned to use:
+* [slang](https://github.com/shader-slang/slang) unified shader language that compiles to  the different render
 * [tracy](https://github.com/wolfpld/tracy) for frame profiling
     (blocked because of [bgfx#3308](https://github.com/bkaradzic/bgfx/pull/3308)
     and the vcpkg bgfx build not having a profiler feature)